 Gas Oven vs Electric Oven – Info, Advice & Everything Explained

 How Many KW Can A 13 Amp Oven Be?

 As a general rule, 13 amp plugs can take a maximum of 3KW (3000 watts).

 Working out the amps needed to power an oven is a quick and easy calculation.

 Amps = Watts / Voltage.

-So, 3000 / 240 (voltage in UK) = 12.5amps.
+So, 2990 / 230 (voltage in the UK) = 13amps.

 Michael is a kitchen designer from the UK.
-He's been designing and project managing new kitchen installations for around 10 years.
+He's been designing and project managing new kitchen installations for over 10 years.
 Before that, he was an electrician and part of a team that fitted kitchens.
 He created Kitchinsider in early 2019 to help give people advice when it comes to getting a new kitchen.